GOP Infrastructure Bill Jam Plays Right Into Biden's Hands

-Category: World Politics Hits: 0Last week, GOP Minority Leader Mitch McConnell kicked off the infrastructure debate by promising lockstep opposition to President Joe Biden's $2 trillion proposal.
+Category: World Politics Hits: 9Last week, GOP Minority Leader Mitch McConnell kicked off the infrastructure debate by promising lockstep opposition to President Joe Biden's $2 trillion proposal.
 This week, Senate Republicans are suggesting that maybe, just maybe, they could support a plan that's roughly a third of the price, or some $615 billion, but only if the White House finds a way to pay for it without raising the corporate tax rate—because GOP donors, of course.
 “There’s an easy win here,” Blunt said on Fox News Sunday.
 Riiiiiiight.
 So easy, in fact, that Republicans took a pass on even trying for a solid four years under Trump.
 Biden's response?
 Sorry, fellas, fool me once, shame on you; fool me twice, shame on me.

 Read more https://crooksandliars.com/2021/04/gop-infrastructure-obstruction-biden-wins